aws-samples/rds-graviton3-benchmark/README.md

 # Test configuration for AWS Graviton3 benchmark on RDS

-This AWS CloudFormation script allows you to replicate the test configuration used to produce the results illustrated in the ***URL***.
+This AWS CloudFormation script allows you to replicate the test configuration used to produce the results illustrated in the [blog post](https://aws.amazon.com/blogs/database/powering-amazon-rds-with-aws-graviton3-benchmarks/).
 The template will provide all the resources required to run the test.

 > Note that the CloudFormation template is meant to create a test environment for benchmarking purposes only.
 It shouldn't be used as a baseline for a production workload